 And yes, ghost costumes are accepted as well.

 It’s a modern idea, but it’s also already a classic one for Christmas celebrations.
 The ugly Christmas sweater party is a fun way to get the office together for a laid-back holiday celebration.
-After a whole year of wearing business clothes, a tacky but funny sweater can break the mould of office life.
+After a whole year of wearing business clothes, a tacky but funny sweater can break the mold of office life.
 You can agree on people bringing store-bought sweaters or allow only hand-decorated ones for more fun.

 Remember, an ugly Christmas sweater party is the only time in the year when you can judge your coworkers’ outfits!